wingify/readme-central/docs/Concepts/fme-sdks-caching.md

 Client SDKs fetch settings from VWO, store them in localStorage, use them immediately, and refresh them asynchronously in the background.

-Server SDKs fetch fresh settings from VWO; or use the passed Stored settings, passed while initializing the SDK.
+Server SDKs fetch fresh settings from VWO; or use the passed stored settings, passed while initializing the SDK.

 Both approaches ensure quick flag evaluations while keeping the cache updated to reflect changes from the VWO platform.